 2. Mark min and max peaks with horizontal lines

-Add math traces “min(Ch1)” and “max(Ch1)” and set the line color appropriately, and set the line type to a dotted line.
-This will add dotted horizontal lines on the plot indicating the level of the min and max values.
+Add the math traces “min(Ch1)” and “max(Ch1),” set the line color, and set the line type to a dotted line.
+Adds dotted horizontal lines to the plot that indicate the level of the min and max values.

 3. Displacement time waveforms

-For time waveforms, this will convert the channel 1 acceleration waveform to a displacement waveform, with appropriate unit conversions and trendline removal.
+Converts the channel 1 acceleration waveform to a displacement waveform with the appropriate unit conversions and trendline removal.

 4. Velocity time waveforms

-For time waveforms, this will convert the channel 1 acceleration waveform to a velocity waveform, with appropriate unit conversions and trendline removal.
+Converts the channel 1 acceleration waveform to a velocity waveform with the appropriate unit conversions and trendline removal.

 5. Jerk time waveforms

-For time waveforms, this will differentiate the channel 1 acceleration waveform, which gives the rate of change in acceleration, also called “jerk.”
-The units will be the currently selected acceleration units/second.
+Differentiates the channel 1 acceleration waveform, which provides the rate of change in acceleration (also called jerk).
+The units will be the selected acceleration units/second.

 6. Differential displacement measurements